Born This Way (album): Background and recording

 Lady Gaga released her first studio album, The Fame, in August 2008.
 It received generally favorable reviews from critics and topped the charts in several countries.
-After its worldwide success, a reissue of the album, titled The Fame Monster, was released in November 2009, which was also met with positive reviews.
-Gaga described them as yin and yang because of their contrasting styles and concepts.
+After its worldwide success, a reissue of the album, titled The Fame Monster, was released in November 2009, which also received positive reviews.
+Gaga described them as yin and yang because their styles and concepts contrasted.

-In March 2010, Gaga disclosed that she was working on a new album, saying that she had written most of the songs for this project.
-Meanwhile, producer RedOne described it as Gaga's "freedom album" as her then-manager, Troy Carter, felt her public image would begin to change after its release.
-A few months after, Gaga exclaimed that she had finished writing songs for the album: "It came so quickly.
+In March 2010, Gaga said that she was working on a new album, saying that she had written most of the songs for this project.
+Meanwhile, producer RedOne described it as Gaga's "freedom album" as her then-manager, Troy Carter, felt her public image would begin to change after the album's release.
+A few months later, Gaga said that she had finished writing songs for the album: "It came so quickly.
 I've been working on it for months, and I feel very strongly that it's finished right now.
 Some artists take years.
 I don't.
 I write music every day."
-She first alluded to Born This Way during a SHOWstudio interview in the same year, answering what she would call the movie of her life.
-In another interview, she declared the album "the anthem of [this] generation," as she continued, "It includes the greatest music I've ever written.
+She first alluded to Born This Way during a SHOWstudio interview that year, answering what she would call the movie of her life.
+In another interview, she declared the album "the anthem of [this] generation," adding, "It includes the greatest music I've ever written.
 I've already written the first single for the new album and I promise you, that this album is the greatest of my career."

-Born This Way was written and recorded while in the midst of the Monster Ball Tour (2009–2011).
-Besides sessions on tour buses, recording sessions and mixing for the album took place at a variety of studios: Abbey Road Studios in London, England; Germano Studios in New York City, The Mix Room in Burbank, California, Studio at the Palms in Las Vegas, Henson Studios in Los Angeles, Larrabee in North Hollywood, Los Angeles, Setai Recording in Miami Beach, Warehouse Productions in Omaha, all in the United States; Gang Studios in Paris, France; Studios 301 and Paradise in Sydney, Sing Sing Studios in Melbourne, all in Australia; Officine Meccaniche in Milan, Italy; and Livingroom Studios in Oslo, Norway.
+Born This Way was written and recorded during the Monster Ball Tour (2009–2011).
+In addition to sessions on tour buses, recording and mixing for the album took place at several studios: Abbey Road Studios in London, England; Germano Studios in New York City, The Mix Room in Burbank, California, Studio at the Palms in Las Vegas, Henson Studios in Los Angeles, Larrabee in North Hollywood, Los Angeles, Setai Recording in Miami Beach, Warehouse Productions in Omaha, all in the United States; Gang Studios in Paris, France; Studios 301 and Paradise in Sydney, Sing Sing Studios in Melbourne, all in Australia; Officine Meccaniche in Milan, Italy; and Livingroom Studios in Oslo, Norway.
 All mastering happened at Oasis Mastering in Burbank.
-Brian May, a guitarist of Queen, and Clarence Clemons, a former member of the E Street Band, worked with Gaga on the album.
+Queen guitarist Brian May and E Street Band saxophonist Clarence Clemons worked with Gaga on the album.